grails/grails-data-mapping/README.txt

 Redis
 -----

-The Redis module requires Jedis and the Java Redis client to be installed into your local Maven cache.
+The Redis module requires Jedis to be installed into your local Maven cache.

-To do so do the following for Java Redis Client:

-git clone git://github.com/graemerocher/java-redis-client.git
-cd java-redis-client
-gradle install

 Then do the following for Jedis: